fairlearn/fairlearn/README.md

 # <a name="assessment"></a>
 # Fairness Assessment Dashboard
-The assessment dashboard automatically analyzes a model’s predictions, provides user with a set of insights into how the model is treating different buckets (e.g., female, male, other gender) of a sensitive feature (e.g., gender).
+The assessment dashboard automatically analyzes a model's predictions, provides user with a set of insights into how the model is treating different buckets (e.g., female, male, other gender) of a sensitive feature (e.g., gender).

 These insights are calculated via a set of disparity metrics that showcase: